Yongzheng Emperor: Corruption crackdown and financial reform

-To prevent the guilty magistrates from further exploit the people to compensate for their deficit spending, Yongzheng immediately dismissed the magistrate before compensation began.
-Dismissed magistrates no longer had authority over the people and had no choice but using their own properties to compensate.
-As the punished magistrate might use other connections as alternative for their lost authority, paying compensation on behalf of them was also strictly prohibited.
-The properties of their families and relatives was also confisticated for the compensation payment if necessary.
-In the cases of magistrates committing suicide to avoid punishment, Yongzheng demanded that their family and descendants had to shoulder the punishment and compensation for the deceased one.
-The emperor himself admit that he want to see the guilty magistrate's descendants "live in poverty and misery."
+To prevent the guilty magistrates from further exploiting the people to compensate for their deficit spending, Yongzheng immediately dismissed the magistrate before compensation began.
+Dismissed magistrates no longer had authority over the people and had no choice but to use their own properties to compensate.
+As the punished magistrate might use other connections as an alternative for their lost authority, paying compensation on behalf of them was also strictly prohibited.
+The properties of their families and relatives were also confisticated for the compensation payment if necessary.
+In the cases of magistrates committing suicide to avoid punishment, Yongzheng demanded that their family and descendants should shoulder the punishment and compensation for the deceased magistrate.
+The emperor himself admitted that he wanted to see the guilty magistrate's descendants "live in poverty and misery."
 Yongzheng's drastic punishment earned him the nickname "Emperor of confiscation".

 Beside harsh punishment, Yongzheng also improved the state officer's income to remove their incentive for corruption.
-He created a "Fund for transparency nuturing" from government additional revenues, which was now regulated and controlled by the central government, to provide copious allowance for state magistrate, enabled their daily expenses to be covered without accepting bribes.
+He created a "Fund for transparency nurturing" from government additional revenues, which was now regulated and controlled by the central government, to provide copious allowance for state magistrate, enabling their daily expenses to be covered without accepting bribes.
 Magistrates not eligible for the Fund's money also received other kinds of allowances, and officers on business trips were also provide an allowance to cover their essential expenses, which had to be reported to the government.
-The "transparency nuturing" allowances beside removing the corruption incentive, also helped to publicized the magistrate's incomes, enabled the state to monitor, evaluate and detect any potential signs of corruption.
+The "transparency nurturing" allowances beside removing the corruption incentive, also helped to publicized the magistrate's incomes, enabled the state to monitor, evaluate and detect any potential signs of corruption.
 Furthermore, all kinds of gifts and "ritual fees" was now strictly prohibited.